 - Rational Gratitude — Called ‘concrete’ or ‘connective’ gratitude by the experts, this is understanding that someone likes doing certain things or activities, so by giving them one of those things or involving them in an activity, it’s a rational way of saying thanks.

-- Conscious Gratitude — Using gratitude with the expectation of receiving something in return at a later time.
-To build a relationship, or even a community.
+- Conscious Gratitude — Using gratitude as a long term opportunity for future synergy.
+To promote or advance something like a relationship, or even a community.
 Could be applied to an individual or a community.

 Now that we have different forms of gratitude established, let’s look at mechanisms for how different social groups deliver that gratitude: